Local smart home security setup from scratch

 Quick Verdict

-For a local-first security system, go with Home Assistant Yellow or Green paired with Aqara locks/sensors for Zigbee coverage, Reolink cameras for local recording, and Hubitat if you need Z-Wave devices.
+For a local-first security system, go with Home Assistant Green (or a mini PC running Home Assistant OS) paired with Aqara locks/sensors for Zigbee coverage, Reolink cameras for local recording, and Hubitat if you need Z-Wave devices.
 Avoid any device that requires a cloud account for basic operation.
 The best security system is one that works when your internet is down—because someday it will be.

 Spend your budget on good sensors and reliable locks.
 The cameras matter less than the fundamentals.
 Local storage beats cloud features every time for security applications.